iamakashjha/iamakashjha/README.md

 You are welcome to my GitHub profile.

 I am incredibly passionate about Data Science, as it allows me to uncover hidden insights, solve complex problems, and make data-driven decisions that can shape a better future.
-I come from Gwalior, MP where I'm pursuing my Master’s in Computer Application from Maharana Pratap College of Technology and Currently looking for a job opportunity in the Data Science domain where I can leverage and implement my knowledge and skills.
+I come from Gwalior, MP where I'm pursuing my Master’s in Computer Application (MCA) from Maharana Pratap College of Technology and Currently looking for a job opportunity in the Data Science domain where I can leverage and implement my knowledge and skills.